EXPERTS

 - Price per serving is significantly higher than many comparable superfood blends

-- The amount of certain vitamins and minerals significantly exceeds their recommended daily value, yet it lacks vitamin D and iron
+- The amount of certain vitamins and minerals significantly exceeds their recommended daily value, yet it lacks vitamin D

 - Contains minimal fiber and only one digestive enzyme